 - Collaboration of acute and chronic care

 - Financial aspects and funding

 - Follow-up quality and other outcomes

 - Service maintenance, financial projections, and future directions.

 The creation of a Persistent Perioperative Pain (Transition from Acute to Chronic Pain) Special Interest Group (SIG) created a platform for ASRA members with an interest in this area to network and collaborate.
 There is also a critical need to develop educational curriculum in both acute and chronic pain fellowships on this topic.
 The SIG is working to develop clinical guidelines on, advocate for, and support research addressing these unmet needs.
 Our SIG aims to improve and disseminate the knowledge, education, and research related to the management of transitional pain.

 Supporting evidence is necessary for creating guidelines for this novel service.
-We would like to summarize the existing experience from multiple centers that have established transitional pain services to guide others pursuing the same goal.
+We have summarized experience from multiple centers that have established transitional pain services to guide others pursuing the same goal:

 Hesham Elsharkawy, MD, MBA, MSc, FASA, is an associate professor of Anesthesiology at Case Western Reserve University, University, MetroHealth Pain and Healing Center in Cleveland, OH.